vibhanshu-mishra/tsd-mcp/README.md

 Built by a structural engineer, for structural engineers.

-This MCP server allows AI assistants to connect directly to an open Tekla Structural Designer model and answer questions about members, sections, model composition, and validation status without manually navigating the TSD interface.
+This MCP server allows AI assistants to connect directly to an open Tekla Structural Designer model and answer questions about members, sections, utilization ratios, design failures, model composition, and validation status without manually navigating the TSD interface.

 ---